PixoVR/pixo-unreal-documentation/documentation/pages/mainpage.md

 Graphs are published using graphviz dot syntax, which creates an SVG representation of Unreal graph structures.

 In the future, more graph types will be included.
-Behavior Trees, for example.
+Behavior Trees and Audio Mixers, for example.

  - Github Repo: $(PROJECT_REPO)
  - Builder Repo: $(PROJECT_BUILDER_REPO)